stampit-org/stampit/ADVANCED_EXAMPLES.md

   this.clone = ctx.stamp.bind(null, this);
 });
 ```
+Stamp is a regular function, so we simply bound its first argument.

-Compose it with our `PrependLogger` from above:
+Composing it with our `PrependLogger` from above:
 ```js
 var CloneablePrependLogger = PrependLogger.compose(Cloneable);
 ```